Tag Archive for: how to interview a pr firm

 Careers in PR and journalism have a natural connection.
 It’s why so many former journalists tend to expand their careers into the PR realm.
 However, businesses need to be on the lookout for a potentially dangerous practice called pay-to-play.
 Pay-to-play is a phrase that refers to professionals making undisclosed or under-the-table payments to journalists or media companies in exchange for publishing a client’s story.

-This behavior is generally considered unethical.
+This behavior is considered unethical.
 Local media outlets should be viewed as a public service.
 A newsroom assesses the merit of stories and gauges how interested their audience will be in the information that they provide.
 Paying for coverage is both unethical and potentially deprives an audience of newsworthy content.

 It is also dangerous because media outlets have a duty to report to their audience when a spot or story includes paid content.
 Paid content includes commercials and ads.
 A potential consumer knows that the information provided has been paid for by an advertiser when they view a commercial.
 Pay-for-play is essentially duping an audience into thinking that the content is unbiased.
 However, if a PR firm purchases airtime under the table, it misrepresents the impartiality of the content.